Giants' second-round pick McKinney breaks left foot - WHIZ News

 EAST RUTHERFORD, N.J.
-(AP) — The New York Giants secondary has taken a big hit with second-round draft pick Xavier McKinney scheduled for surgery after breaking his left foot.
+(AP) — The New York Giants’ secondary has taken a big hit with second-round draft pick Xavier McKinney out indefinitely with a broken left foot.

-The Giants announced the injury Wednesday, just minutes before the team was to start a training camp practice at MetLife Stadium.
+The Giants announced McKinney had surgery Wednesday.
 The club also said linebacker David Mayo will need knee surgery.

 The team did not say when the injuries happened but the players were at practice on Tuesday.